CmdrDats/clj-minecraft/README.md

 14 December 2012:
- - Implement material handling types properly o You can now specify [:wood :jungle :north] as a material key for (get-material) o Supports everything down to [:mushroom false :north] for a non-stem north-painted mushroom block
+ - Implement material handling types properly
+   - You can now specify [:wood :jungle :north] as a material key for (get-material)
+   - Supports everything down to [:mushroom false :north] for a non-stem north-painted mushroom block
  - Command Tab completion support for event types and entity types
  - Add 'spawnentity' and 'addevent' commands to showcase tabcompletion.
  - Add 'find-entity' function in entity.clj - can use that to lookup the kinds of entities